tute/talk-welcoming-people/README.md

 Creative people often can feel that a rejection of their idea is a rejection of them.

 New legacy code project.
-Do we critique the code, the authors, or the system?
+Do we criticize the code, the authors, or the system?

 > Let's not laugh at this code, and instead understand what we do not
 > like about it and how to prevent it from happening in the future.